alonsobsd/bhyvemgr/README.md

 ```
 ### PF configuration

-PF is used bring packets filter and NAT features to our local environment.
+PF is used to bring packets filter and NAT features to our local environment.
 Take a look at the following PF configuration sample.
-In this guide **em0** isused like a local interface and **10.0.0.0/24** subnet for virtual machines. **10.0.0.1** is the ip address used by **bhyve0** bridge and this is where dnsmasq is listening.
+In this guide **em0** is used like a local interface and **10.0.0.0/24** subnet for virtual machines. **10.0.0.1** is the ip address used by **bhyve0** bridge and this is where dnsmasq is listening.
 Change it according to your own needs.

 ```sh
 ext_if="em0"